 - On the cervix

 What are the symptoms of HPV?

-In many cases, HPV produces no symptoms.
-When they do occur, the most common symptom is the presence of warts in the genital area.
-Signs of infection can appear weeks, months, or even years after infection with the virus.
+In many cases, HPV causes no symptoms.
+When they do occur, the most common symptom is warts in the genital area.
+Signs of infection can appear weeks, months, or even years after the person has been infected with the virus.

 How is HPV diagnosed?

 - Pap test — During this test, the health care provider removes a sample of cells from the cervix.
-The cells are then examined under a microscope to look for any changes in the cells, even in the absence of genital warts.
+The cells are then examined under a microscope to look for any changes in the cells, even if the patient does not have genital warts.

-- Colposcopy — For this test, a health care provider uses an instrument — called a colposcope — that shines a light and magnifies the view of the cervix.
+- Colposcopy — For this test, a health care provider uses an instrument — called a colposcope — that shines a light and enlarges the view of the cervix.
 A vinegar solution is placed on the cervix.
-The solution turns abnormal cells that are infected with HPV white, so they can be more easily seen.
+The solution turns abnormal cells that are infected with HPV white, so they can be seen more easily.

 How is HPV treated?

-The treatment goal — when treatment is needed — is to relieve symptoms by removing any visible warts and abnormal cells in the cervix.
-Treatments that might be used include:
+When treatment is needed, the goal is to relieve symptoms by removing any visible warts and abnormal cells in the cervix.
+Treatments might include: